 After School Clubs

-There are a range of clubs on offer.
-These may alter at the start of the school year but examples of what was available during 2016/17 include art, dance, music, table tennis, basketball, chess and science.
-Pupils will be told about the options open to them at the start of term.
+These may alter at the start of the school year but examples of what was available during 2018/19 include art, dance, music, table tennis, basketball, volleyball, chess, science and an occasional Film Club.
+Pupils will be told about the clubs that are running early in the term.

 Homework or home learning